-A connector is a type of Elastic integration that syncs content from an original data source to an Elastic deployment.
-Each connector extracts the original content and transform it into documents within Elasticsearch.
+A connector is a type of Elastic integration that syncs data from an original source to an Elastic deployment.
+Each connector extracts the original files, records, or objects; and transforms them into documents within Elasticsearch.

-Your organization may store content across a variety of service providers, such as Atlassian, Box, Dropbox, Google, Microsoft, and many others.
-Use connectors to transform this content into searchable content, all within a single Elastic deployment.
+Your team or organization may store files and data across a variety of service providers, such as Atlassian, Box, Dropbox, Google, Microsoft, and many others.
+Or you may store data in general purposes databases like MySQL or MongoDB.
+Use connectors to transform your various data into searchable documents, all within a single Elastic deployment.

 Workplace Search connectorsedit